Dining at Aladdin’s EateryJuly 20, 2020

 Ironically, Carson died of cancer on April 14, 1964, at the age of 56.

-Whether the outright ban of pesticides was warranted or not, Carson is still admired among environmentalists and conservationists today and has received numerous awards and honors including medals from the National Audubon Society, the American Geographical Society, and the Presidential Medal of Freedom.
+Controversy aside, environmentalists and conservationists continue to admire Rachel Carson.
+She has received numerous awards and honors including medals from the National Audubon Society, the American Geographical Society, and the Presidential Medal of Freedom.

 In 2006, Pittsburgh renamed the city’s Ninth Street Bridge the Rachel Carson bridge.